9th Armoured Division (Iraq): History

-The division was reformed after the recreation of the Iraqi Army began after 2003.
+The division was reformed after the recreation of the Iraqi Army began after the 2003 invasion of Iraq.
 A 2006 article in ARMY Magazine described how the division was being built from the 'wreckage of the old Republican Guard. ..[i]ts facilities occupy the greater portion of Camp Taji, Iraq, in scores of refurbished buildings that once belonged to the Republican Guard, and much of its equipment was salvaged' from the old regime's junk.
 T-55 tanks and 'armoured personnel carriers for two of its three brigades were cobbled together from battle-damaged vehicles..' at Camp Taji.
 Contractors rebuilt functioning equipment from the scrap.
 Used T-72 tanks for the division's third brigade were to be purchased from a former Soviet Bloc country.

 It was certified and assumed responsibility of the battle space of north Baghdad Governorate on June 26, 2006.
 In September 2006, ARMY Magazine said that two of the division's brigades had already been fielded and were operationally partnered with U.S. Army units.
 The division had carried out its first command post exercise in the northern summer of 2006.

 One of the division's commanders has been General Riyadh Jalal Tawfiq, who was eventually promoted to Lieutenant General and took over the Ninevah Operational Command (NOC).
 The Institute for the Study of War, describing Riyadh's assumption of command of the NOC, said that the 9th Division had controlled the Rusafa area of eastern Baghdad, and that Riyadh had been credited with helping secure that 'key district.'
 Other divisional commander have included Major General Bashar Mahmood Ayob (2006) and, as of April 2009, Major General Qassim Jassem Nazal.